janprzy/podarchive/README.md

 -----------------
 `podarchive` has been extensively tested on both macOS and FreeBSD, but it should also work on Linux.

-It has not been tested on Windows yet.
+It seemed to work during my short tests in a Windows 10 VM.

 Dependencies
 ------------